Cristina Alberini: Research

-Awards and honours
+Awards and honors

 Since 2004 she has been an active member of the Council of the Molecular and Cellular Cognition Society.
 In this society she has acted as treasurer from 2006 to 2009 and as president in the period from 2009 to 2012.
 She is co-chair of the International Neuropsychoanalysis Society and serves on the Council of The Harvey Society.
+In 2022 Member of the American Academy of Arts and Sciences.

 Throughout her career her research work has been recognized by different institutions with several awards such as: